PINTO0309/onnx2tf/docs/fb_refactor8_pull_request_description.md

 phase-store, and 11 TensorFlow-isolation/default-direct/`-cotof` tests.
 The
 phase-result store remains exactly 128 IDs and 128 owners, while the characterized unconsumed lowerer-result inventory decreases from 53 to 52.

+The next characterization selects the adjacent late dequant/hard-sigmoid/unary and late swish/very-late-layout-tail composites.
+Both receive the exact shared `ModelIRPassContext`; only the second receives the normalized layout-Transpose option.
+The new owner must preserve source order, exact context and option policy, both complete nested results, and both raw identities.
+The layout/no-layout conditional and phase-recorded very-late broadcast reconciliation remain the immediate outer boundaries.
+Nested owners, wrappers, and independent routes remain unchanged; production is unchanged pending one straight-line owner.

+Focused and affected sequential characterization report `2 passed, 1 xfailed` and `432 passed, 1 xfailed`; the sole expected failure is the intentionally absent owner.
+Production behavior, dependencies, TensorFlow isolation, and the exactly 128-ID/128-owner phase store remain unchanged.